 AmeriCorps VISTA Fact Sheet

 AmeriCorps VISTA (Volunteers In Service To America) taps the skills, talents, and passion of more than 8,000 Americans annually to support community efforts to overcome poverty.
-The program's nationwide corps of VISTAs commits full-time for a year at nonprofit organizations or local government agencies to build the capacity of these organizations to carry out programs that tackle poverty.
-VISTAs recruit and manage community volunteers, raise funds, and help manage projects.
-VISTAs support programs that improve literacy, expand job opportunities, develop financial assets, reduce homelessness, and improve health services.
+The program's nationwide corps of AmeriCorps VISTA members commits full-time for a year at nonprofit organizations or local government agencies to build the capacity of these organizations to carry out programs that tackle poverty.
+AmeriCorps VISTAs recruit and manage community volunteers, raise funds, and help manage projects.
+These members support programs that improve literacy, expand job opportunities, develop financial assets, reduce homelessness, and improve health services.
 They also support programs that increase housing opportunities, increase economic opportunities for low-income veterans and military families, and expand access to technology for those living in rural and urban areas of poverty across America.

 Core Principles of AmeriCorps VISTA

 Anti-Poverty Focus: AmeriCorps VISTA supports community efforts to overcome poverty.
-Any nonprofit organization, educational institution, or tribal or public agency with a project explicitly designed to alleviate poverty may sponsor a VISTA.
+Any nonprofit organization, educational institution, or tribal or public agency with a project explicitly designed to alleviate poverty may sponsor an AmeriCorps VISTA member.

 Community Empowerment: AmeriCorps VISTA values the inherent strengths and resources of the community.
 VISTA expects project sponsors to involve residents of the community in planning, developing, and implementing the VISTA project.
 This approach allows low-income individuals the freedom to speak for themselves in determining the projects that suit their specific needs.